 3. Add Events to Cell Click

-4. Edit cells in the Table itself (Coming up soon)
+4. Edit columns in the table itself

-The typical end user is already familiar with how basic operations work on a spreadsheet, whether to view data or to add new information to a table.
+The typical end user is already familiar with how basic operations work on a spreadsheet, whether to view data or add new information to a table.
 The table grid closely resembles the traditional spreadsheet with rows and columns.
 However, it takes it up a notch by providing a host of aforementioned features.
-So far the table grid sported pre-built CRUD operations that triggered a tray type screen to open up to allow the specific action to be executed (say Edit a record).
+So far the table grid sported pre-built CRUD operations that triggered a tray-type screen to open up to allow the specific action to be executed (say Edit a record).

 This is just the beginning